spacemonkeyJT/FalloutBot/Setup.md

 Install and enable the F4CC mod in Fallout 4.

-Extract the FalloutBot.zip file somewhere, then configure the program [Settings](./Settings.md).
+Extract the FalloutBot.zip file somewhere, then run the FalloutBot.exe program to connect to Twitch.
+The first time it's run it will prompt for the channel to connect to, which will be reused for subsequent runs.

-Run the FalloutBot.exe program to connect to the configured channel.
-The program will log out some info to show whether it's connected successfully.
-In the Twitch chat, use the `#status` command to check if it's working, and `#enable` to enable the integration.
-See [Moderator Commands](./ModeratorCommands.md) for more info.
+When running, the app will log out some info to show whether it's connected successfully.
+In the Twitch chat of the configured channel, use the `#status` command to check if it's working, and `#enable` to enable the integration.
+See [Moderator Commands](./ModeratorCommands.md) and [Settings](./Settings.md) for more info.